Rohit-Bhavikatte1/Rohit-Bhavikatte1/README.md

 - 👋 Hi, I’m @Rohit-Bhavikatte
-- 👀 I’m interested in Data Analyst work or work in the field of data Science
+- 👀 I’m interested in Data Analyst work or work in the field of Data Science
 - 🌱 I’m currently Fresher and i have good understanding in Python,SQL, Power BI and Knowledge of Machine Leraning (Supervised Learning )
 - 💞️ I’m looking to collaborate on Open Source data analyst or data Engineering projects
 - 📫 You can reach me on my LinkedIn : https://www.linkedin.com/in/rohit-bhavikatte/